Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Which IDE are you using?
 * You may need to re-flash/clear the device completely (ie using NodeMCU Pyflasher), especially after a major update.
 * Alternatively, try a factory reset from within the WLED GUI.
 * Got too much noise?
-Try lowering the current draw/brightness.
+Try lowering the current draw/brightness and clean up the wiring.
 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?
 * If your bootloader is broken, the binary may not load.
 Try the one from wled.me first.